 This post may contain affiliate links.
 Please read our disclosure policy.

-Iโ€™ve been testing dozens of cinnamon roll recipes this year, and this red velvet version uses the same ultra-soft brioche-style base as one of my most popular cinnamon roll recipes because it consistently gives the fluffiest texture and best rise.
+I’ve been testing dozens of homemade cinnamon roll recipes this year, and this red velvet version uses the same tangzhong brioche base as my brioche cinnamon rolls because it consistently gives the softest texture and best rise.
+The tangzhong method (a cooked flour paste mixed into the dough) is the secret to that melt-in-your-mouth crumb that stays soft even the next day.

 Key Ingredients